cpwarmbi/EEC179_FinalProject/README.md

 - Consider adding Neural Network Regressors to the comparison.
 Due to time constraints, these might be best run in a separate script, and the results can be transferred.
 - Any additional improvements or suggestions are welcome!

-## Contributing

-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Authors

 - Corbin Warmbier
 - Akhil Sharma

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## File Structure